 Typically, the suggestion of a weed edible brings up ideas of brownies or cookies and other sweet treats, but it doesn’t take a dietitian to see those are foods not well suited for eating regularly.
 Luckily, advancements in the human understanding of marijuana and investment in emerging cannabis extraction technology have transformed how you can eat weed.

 Combined with the perception of marijuana’s harm falling in the US, more people are willing to try the plant, vitalizing the edibles industry from the tried-and-true cannabutter to Co2 oil capsules, for example.
-As patients and consumers adjust to the realities of legalization, the only thing limiting consumption is imagination.
+As consumers adjust to the realities of legalization, the only thing limiting consumption is imagination.

 In hopes to inspire some excellent cannabis creations you can consume in your own life, here are five of the best ways you can eat weed.